willingc/pep-communication/outline-pep-9999.rst

 Announcements
 -------------

+Where should announcements be made?

 Decisions
 ~~~~~~~~~

+Where should decisions be communicated?
+PEPs

 Informational
 ~~~~~~~~~~~~~

+Where should event, meeting, and requests for comments be communicated?

 Discussion
 ----------

+- Where should discussions take place?
+- Should different communication mediums be used for different types of discussion?
+- Brief q and a; working collaboration on a specific task or project; brainstorming ideas

 Detailed Visualizations of Current Communications Options
 =========================================================

+These visualization and mappings should identify what is currently in use and potential suggestions for the future.

 Usage Metrics for Current Communications Options
 ================================================

+Discourse (discuss.python.org) `Site statistics <https://discuss.python.org/about>`_

 Summary
 =======